-We are not aware of any other material inconsistency or material misstatement in the separate business report and the annual report and therefore we have nothing to report in this respect.
+We are not aware of any other material inconsistency or material misstatement in the other information, therefore we have nothing to report in this respect.

 We state that the information referred to in Paragraphs a)-d), g) and h) of Subsection (2) of Section 95/B of the Accounting Act has been provided.

-The separate business report includes the non-financial statement required by Section 95/C.
+We state that the separate business report includes the sustainability statement required by Chapter III/A of the Accounting Act.